WiwatPtk/WiwatPtk/README.md

-- 👋 Hi, My name is Wiwat
+- 👋 Hi, My name is Wiwat Pitakworarat
 - 👀 I’m an ML engineer passionate about Algorithmic Modeler, Data, Artificial Intelligence living in Bangkok, Thailand.
 - 🌱 I’m currently learning how to implement Reinforcement with Algorithmic Trading Model.
 - 🔨 I enjoy the way to coding, learning and building the AI model.
 I am happy to share what I have learned.